“The greater part of human pain is unnecessary.It is self-created as long as the unobserved mind runs your life.” ~Eckhart Tolle

 - Thinking about what other people should or shouldn’t do;

-- Believing our own internal voices that criticize, doubt, and judge;
+- Believing our own internal voices that criticize, doubt, shame, and judge;

-- Talking to everyone we know about other people’s stories.
+- Gossiping to friends about other people’s stories.

 Did you ever consider that these stories are extra?

-Whether or not you’re consciously aware of it, life happens—without any stories whatsoever.
-It doesn’t need anything extra to do what it does.
+Whether or not you’re consciously aware of it, life is happening—without any stories whatsoever.
+It doesn’t need anything extra to unfold.

 I had a conversation with someone recently who was filled with doubt.
-She was trying to make a decision about whether or not to accept an invitation, and she went back and forth, terrified that she would make the wrong decision and miss out on something seemingly important.
+She was trying to make a decision about whether or not to accept an invitation, and she went back and forth in her thoughts, terrified that she would make the wrong decision and miss out on something seemingly important.

-It was clear to me from the get-go what she really wanted to do, but she certainly took the long, circuitous route through the recesses of her mind to get there.
-(Sound familiar?)
+It was clear to me from the get-go what she really wanted to do, but she took the long, circuitous route through the stories in her mind to get there.

-We stop thinking we know the answers better than this most intelligent flow.
-We stop thinking we have control.
+We stop thinking we know the answers and instead take a breath and open to the truth of the moment.
+We stop grasping for control.
 We start taking our preferences—and even our fears—lightly.
 Because when we attach to them, we suffer.

 If the story is extra, then where does that leave you?
-Right here, right now.
-Quiet mind…open…and primed for bubbles of random joy.
+What do you notice?

 Can you feel it?